STARTING TRANSANA PROFESSIONAL

 You will import and work with one or more video, audio, text, or image files to learn to use Transana’s tools.
 These can be your actual research data, or just something you’ve imported to practice on.

-Remember that Transana does not alter your original media data, it just points to different segments of your video, audio, or image file as you identify, clip or quote, categorize and code them, and it copies text files on import.
+Remember that Transana does not import or alter your original media data, it just points to different segments of your video, audio, or image file as you identify, clip or quote, categorize and code them, while it copies text files on import.

 To start Transana, click the Windows Start icon on the Taskbar, scroll to the Transana Program Group, then click the Transana program item from the submenu.